norazona/Mass_General_Project/README.md

 Questions answered from this project:
 - How many total encounters occurred each year?
 - For each year, what percentage of all encounters belonged to each encounter class?
+- What percentage of encounters were over 24 hours versus under 24 hours?